Bronx DWI Lawyer

-Testing for a DWI Violation
+Testing for a DWI Violation in the Bronx

 New York Vehicle and Traffic Law encompasses a number of different specific criminal offenses related to operating a motor vehicle while under the influence of alcohol or drugs.
 For many of these crimes, a violation is determined by whether the driver’s blood alcohol concentration or BAC has reached a certain level.
 The BAC is detected by a chemical test, which is often a breath test but can be a test of the driver’s blood, urine or saliva.

-Types of DWI Offenses in New York
+What are the Types of DWI Offenses in Bronx?

 The most common criminal offense involving driving under the influence of alcohol is a DWI—or, as it is described in New York Vehicle and Traffic Law §1192, driving while intoxicated.
 A driver is considered to be driving while intoxicated if they operate a vehicle with a BAC of .08 or higher.
 For drivers of commercial vehicles, the threshold for a DWI violation is even lower; .04 BAC or other evidence of intoxication is sufficient for a violation.

 Drivers found to have a BAC of .18 or higher may be found guilty of Aggravated Driving While Intoxicated (NY VTL §1192-2a), a more serious offense with stiffer penalties.
 Similarly, those found to be driving while under the influence of a drug or a combination of drugs and alcohol may also be found guilty of driving while impaired.